 Not only did these young women learn software development skills, but they worked in teams, making new friends, helping each other out, testing, and learning how to cope with unexpected results and difficult problems.
 These are great beginning skills for working in a cooperative development environment!

 At the end of the day, I was extremely proud of our group, and hope to get to do more of these projects with them.
 In fact, we have one scheduled for March 30!
 Many thanks are due to the OP employees and friends who helped make this happen!
 I am hoping that this experience, even if it did not make the students all want to be programmers, gave them confidence in their listening, problem-solving, and cooperative skills.
-Hopefully at least a couple of them will end up at Onyx Point, Inc. in a decade or so!
+Hopefully at least a couple of them will end up at Onyx Point, LLC. in a decade or so!

 At Onyx Point, our engineers focus on Security, System